* Roger Burnley to succeed Sean Clarke as CEO on Jan. 1

 * Asda showing tentative signs of recovery

-LONDON, Oct 30 (Reuters) - Asda, the British supermarket arm of Walmart, has promoted head of operations Roger Burnley to be chief executive, tasking him with building on the firm's nascent recovery in the face of stiff competition from discount chains.
+LONDON, Oct 30 (Reuters) - Walmart's British supermarket arm Asda has promoted head of operations Roger Burnley to become CEO, replacing Sean Clarke after just 18 months and tasking him with building on the firm's nascent recovery in the face of brutal competition.

 U.S. group Walmart, the world's largest retailer, said on Monday that Burnley, a 51 year old Yorkshireman, would succeed Sean Clarke as Asda president and chief executive on Jan.
 1. Burnley is currently chief operating officer and deputy CEO.